Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 services including, but not limited to, Medicaid Members with limited English proficiency and individuals with disabilities or who are hearing impaired.
-Provider shall provide interpreter and translation services, and employ appropriate auxiliary aids and services, free of charge to Medicaid Members and furnish a copy of such procedures to JNJ upon request.
+Provider shall provide interpreter and translation services, and employ appropriate auxiliary aids and services, free of charge to Medicaid Members and furnish a copy of such procedures to upon request.
 ## 5.28
 Capitation Arrangement.
-In the event Provider ond enter into a capitated payment arrangement for Medicaid Covered Services and Provider becomes aware for any reason that he or she is not entitled to a Capitation payment for a particular enrollee (a Medicaid Member dies, for example), the Provider shall
+In the event Provider and ere enter into a capitated payment arrangement for Medicaid Covered Services and Provider becomes aware for any reason that he or she is not entitled to a capitation payment for a particular enrollee (a Medicaid Member dies, for example), the Provider shall immediately notify both i and i by certified mail, return receipt requested.